AliceO2Group/Control/README.md

 `$ sudo systemctl stop flpprototype-readout`

+## Parametrized services

+Systemd templates allow the user to pass arguments when starting a unit.

 Start a readout service with a specific configuration (by default, configuration files are deployed to `/etc/flpprototype.d`):

 `$ sudo systemctl start flpprototype-readout@configDummy`

+The QC task service is similar, but it requires two parameters (the task name and the configuration file name):

+`$ sudo systemctl start flpprototype-qctask@myTask_1@example-default`

 ## Things to do on the controller machine

-Query or control the flpprototype-readout Systemd service state on all readout machines without going through the Ansible role:
+Query or control the flpprototype-readout Systemd service state on all machines without going through the Ansible role:

-`$ ansible -b -i inventory/flpproto-control-testing all -a "systemctl start flpprototype-readout"`
+`$ ansible -b -i myinventoryfile all -a "systemctl start flpprototype-readout"`

-`$ ansible -b -i inventory/flpproto-control-testing all -a "systemctl status flpprototype-readout"`
+`$ ansible -b -i myinventoryfile all -a "systemctl status flpprototype-readout"`

-`$ ansible -b -i inventory/flpproto-control-testing all -a "systemctl stop flpprototype-readout"`
+`$ ansible -b -i myinventoryfile all -a "systemctl stop flpprototype-readout"`

+Example with QC task, parametrized:

+`$ ansible -b -i myinventoryfile all -a "systemctl status flpprototype-qctask@myTask_1@example-default"`